Mashup novel: Copyright issues

 Mashup novels constitute derivative works since they include major elements borrowed from an original, previously created work.
 Most authors of such novels, however, avoid potential legal issues (and the payment of royalties to the original writers) by basing their books on texts that are in the public domain.

 Reception

-While initially well-received (Pride and Prejudice and Zombies spent eight months on the New York Times Best Seller list and Abraham Lincoln: Vampire Hunter has already been made into a feature film), at least one reviewer has suggested that the genre has run its course in popularity.
-Jennifer Schuessler, of The New York Times reflects the pessimism of critics of the genre:
+While the genre was initially well-received (Pride and Prejudice and Zombies spent eight months on the New York Times Best Seller list and Abraham Lincoln: Vampire Hunter has already been made into a feature film), at least one reviewer has suggested that it has run its course in popularity.
+Jennifer Schuessler, of The New York Times, reflects the pessimism of critics of the genre:

 Publishers in search of a marketing hook aren't above trumpeting even their most middling wares as a mix of Dickens, Chekhov and Dan Brown.
 This year, a small publishing house in Philadelphia hit on a more effective formula: Take some Jane Austen, add a healthy dollop of gore and start counting the money.